If you suspect child abuse, call our 24/7 Hotline | 419-213-2273 (CARE)

 https://lp.constantcontactpages.com/sl/mhTa1gh/general

-Let’s keep the conversation going.
-Stay informed, stay engaged, and help us make a difference for kids and families in Lucas County.
+Stay informed, stay engaged, and join us in supporting children and families throughout Lucas County.

 hotlineNeed Help Navigating Our System?